 Storing homemade vegan chocolate bark

-- Fridge: store in an airtight container for up to two weeks.
+- Refrigerator: Store in an airtight container for up to 2 weeks.

 Easy Vegan Chocolate Peanut Butter Bark with Dates